 After you fill out your initial lottery application, please allow 24 hours for us to import it into our system.

 After 24 hours, it is your responsibility to log back in to your online portal (where you filled out your lottery application) and view your supporting document checklist.
 The checklist is individualized and generated based on the information provided on your students’ lottery application.

-Examples of supporting document checklist items required: immunization records, grade cards (current grade report and final 2018-19), proof of residency, birth certificate, standardized test scores from the past two years, and if applicable: current full year schedule (high school students), transcript showing earned high school credits, current IEP and ETR, custodial paperwork, or home school portfolio.
+Examples of supporting document checklist items required: immunization records, grade cards (current grade report and final 2021-22), proof of residency, birth certificate, standardized test scores from the past two years, and if applicable: current full year schedule, transcript showing earned high school credits, current IEP and ETR, custodial paperwork, or home school portfolio.